javidominguez/commandHelper/README.md

 ### USAGE

+First you need to configure a method to invoke the wizard.
+A keyboard gesture can be assigned in NVDA preferences> Input gestures.
+You can also configure the control key in the addon preferences (see below).

-Pressing NVDA+H activates a layer of keyboard commands with the following options:
+When the wizard is invoked a layer of keyboard commands is activated with the following options:

 * Right and left arrows to select a category.
 * Up and down arrows to select a command from the selected category.
+* Space bar to apply a filter by voice.
 * Enter to execute the command.
 * Shift+enter runs the command as if its gesture had been pressed twice quickly.
 * Control+enter runs the command as if its gesture had been pressed three times.